GrantCopilot.ai

 Lead with impact: start your needs statement with the most compelling data point.

-Use the funder's language — mirror keywords from the RFP in your narrative.
+Use the funder's language and mirror keywords from the RFP in your narrative.

 Click the Compass icon in any section for AI-generated templates and research.